PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-06-11-most-people-have-a-delusional-understanding-of-business.md

 We're at a critical moment in history.

-It is very good to have a skill or posses a technical skill but if no one knows what you do, people can't partronize you.
+It is very good to have a skill or posses a technical skill but if no one knows what you do, people can't patronize you.

 The Internet has given everyone the opportunity to do what they love.